-Each year, the Department's graduate students will elect a Graduate Student Advisory Committee consisting of a representative from each of the Department's graduate cohorts (M.A. appointees, Ph.D. appointees, ABDs teaching their own classes, and students not on appointment) to meet regularly with the Chairperson and the Graduate Coordinator to ensure open communication between the Department and its graduate students.
-The graduate student body as a whole will elect one nonvoting representative to the Graduate Program Committee.
-This student will be informed of all GPC meetings and will be included in all GPC meetings and GPC electronic correspondence except for meetings and correspondence pertaining to the admission and evaluation of graduate students, or any disciplinary matters.
-The representative is expected to report back to the graduate student body.
+The Department's graduate students will elect each year a Graduate Student Advisory Committee consisting of a representatives from each of the Department's graduate cohorts (M.A. appointees, Ph.D. appointees, ABDs teaching their own classes, and students not on appointment) to meet regularly with the Chairperson and the Graduate Coordinator to ensure open communication between the Department and its graduate students.